superbeppe98/cisco-networking-basics/9_IPv4_and_Network_Segmentation.md

 - Understanding how to subnet networks is a fundamental skill that all network administrators must develop.
 Various methods have been created to help understand this process.
 Although a little overwhelming at first, pay close attention to the detail and, with practice, subnetting will become easier

 ## 9.3.5 Check Your Understanding - Network Segmentation

-- Check your understanding of the network segmentation by choosing the BEST answer to the following questions

 ## 9.4.1 What Did I Learn in this Module?